bostoncleek/nu_ridgeback/nuridgeback_bringup/README.md

 I recommend creating only the `ridgeback_ws`, and `rtabmap_ws` workspaces.
 Unless if you like to build your workspaces using `catkin_make` instead combine them into one.

 First create the `rtabmap_ws` workspace.
-Follow their [instructions](https://github.com/introlab/rtabmap_ros) on building the package.
+Follow their [instructions](https://github.com/introlab/rtabmap_ros) on building the package from source.
+You need to install libpointmatcher before you build rtabmap.

 ## Dependencies